 The baseline condition is assumed to be an incandescent/halogen lamp for all lamp types.

+The baseline for the early replacement measure is the existing bulb being replaced.

 Deemed Lifetime of Efficient Equipment

-While LED rated lives are often 25,000 – 50,000 hours, all installations are assumed to be 10 years except for recessed downlight and track lights at 15 years
+While LED rated lives are often 15,000 – 50,000 hours, all installations are assumed to be 10 years except for recessed downlight and track lights at 15 years